San Francisco Soaring: Mesmerizing Views from Above Capture the City’s Beauty

 Not surprising, there are so many fabulous places in the city that you can go to see and photograph San Francisco and the entire bay area.
 Some of these are open for the public while others may only be available to guests staying at that particular hotel.
 So if you are in the area check out these San Francisco views from above, and enjoy these cool places to hang out and capture some nice photos of the city and bay area from above.

-Where to go for the best San Francisco views
+Why look for the best views of San Francisco from above?

 San Francisco views at the View Lounge, Marriott Marquis